 Over the years, I’ve been asked many times for a hands-on solution to do Root Cause Analysis (RCA).
-I have described a process and a checklist to help organizations that want to start with it, and I´m providing a report with an example.
-They are also available in the tools section of this website.
+I have described a process and a checklist to help organizations that want to start with it, and I´m providing a report with an example in a handy booklet on RCA: Tools for Root Cause Analysis.

 Available information on Root Cause Analysis: